I’m honored that an excerpt from my memoir

 The contest judge was New York Times best-selling memoirist and National Book Award-winning poet, Mark Doty.

-About Christine’s prose poem, Mark Doty writes:
+About Christine’s experimental prose poem, Mark Doty writes:

 “The poem is artfully understated; the speaker lays out a series of moments and invites the reader to draw connections between them.
 The form the poet has chosen feels just right, since this poem eschews the dramatic spotlight of the line, with its power to emphasize, in favor of the quieter, steady movement of prose.
 “Horses” is quietly devastating in its portrayal of an isolated speaker whose memories only serve to make her body seem more vulnerable and less reliable.
 But is there something comforting in the steady work of horses wearing a track into the grass?
 The speaker tells us she is not “horsey”, but the horses here serve as emblems of physicality, of the body as something both dangerous and durable.
 This multivalent quality makes the figure of the horse seem especially alive, and points movingly toward a speaker uncertain of the fate of her own body, a speaker subtly portrayed as desolate but not without hope.”

 The New Guard will publish “Horses” in its summer/fall 2018 issue.

 “We proudly publish in print, with the exception of our online feature, BANG!, a page on this site that publishes three short works by a single writer for a full month at a time.
 The New Guard is here to showcase newcomers alongside established writers, and to juxtapose tradition with experiment to create a new dialogue.”